Renting a Condo Vs. an Apartment in NYC

 Lack of stability

-While you may have a chance at owning a piece of property by renting a condo; you can also lose your home in an instant.
+While you may have a chance at owning a piece of property by renting a condo, you can lose your home instantly.

 Since generally, the landlord is the owner, if they decide, they can sell their unit, leaving you scrambling to find your next home.